Song Jian

 Song Jian (宋健 (Sung Chien); born 29 December 1931) is a Chinese aerospace engineer, demographer, and politician.
 He was deputy chief designer of China's submarine-launched ballistic missile (JL-1) and one of the country's leading scientists in the post-Cultural Revolution era.
 After a decade of two-child restrictions in the 1970s, and following the Chinese government's announcement in 1979 to advocate for one child per family, he became a leading advocate for rapid implementation and broad coverage of China's one-child policy.
-He served in high-ranking political positions including Vice Minister of Aerospace Industry, Director of the State Science and Technology Commission (1985–1998), vice-premier-level State Councillor (1986–1998), President of the Chinese Academy of Engineering, and Vice Chairperson of the Chinese People's Political Consultative Conference.
+He served in high-ranking political positions including Vice Minister of Aerospace Industry, Director of the State Science and Technology Commission (1985–1998), vice-premier-level State Councillor (1986–1998), President of the Chinese Academy of Engineering, Vice Chairperson of the Chinese People's Political Consultative Conference, and a member of the Central Committee of the Chinese Communist Party.

 Early life and education

 Song Jian was born on 29 December 1931 in Rongcheng, Shandong Province.
-In 1946, he enlisted in the Communist Party's Eighth Route Army during the Chinese Civil War at the age of 14.
+In 1946, he enlisted in the Chinese Communist Party's Eighth Route Army during the Chinese Civil War at the age of 14.

-After the establishment of the People's Republic of China in 1949, he studied at Harbin Institute of Technology and Beijing Foreign Language Institute, before being sent to the Soviet Union in 1953 on the recommendation of Liu Shaoqi, Vice Chairman of China.
+After the establishment of the People's Republic of China in 1949, he studied at the Harbin Institute of Technology and Beijing Foreign Language Institute, before being sent to the Soviet Union in 1953 on the recommendation of Liu Shaoqi, Vice Chairman of China.
 Described as a "brilliant" student, he studied cybernetics and military science under the theorist A. A. Feldbaum.
 He earned an associate Ph.D. degree from Moscow State University and a Ph.D. from Bauman Moscow State Technical University.
 He published seven papers in Russian on control theory, which won praise from Soviet and American scientists.